Codeonium/StaticDynamicTesting/part_1_docs/testing_task_1.md

 # indentation of the function is not correct
 # total needs to be "total = 0" as a placeholder
 # return should have a space after "...total of "
+# return should return a string
+# return is should be in the same alignment as the for loop.
 def cards_total(self, cards):
   total
   for card in cards: